Blog

 Bogotá, Colombia (June 14, 2024)At a press briefing held on June 14, the Coalition of Territorial and Environmental Rights for Afro-descendant Peoples in Latin America and the Caribbean, in alliance with Rights and Resources Initiative (RRI), Proceso De Comunidades Negras (PCN), Coordenação Nacional de Articulação das Comunidades Negras Rurais Quilombolas (CONAQ), and various Afro-descendant organizations released a series of evidence-based recommendations that call on organizers of the 2024 United Nations Biodiversity Conference to include full respect for the rights and contributions of Afro-descendant communities at the global event that will open on October 21 in Calí, Colombia.

-Unprecedented in their ambition and geographic breadth, the recommendations seek to influence the outcomes of COP16, with the goal of strengthening the territorial rights of Afro-descendants in Latin America and the Caribbean.
+Unprecedented in their ambition and geographic breadth, The recomendations seek to influence the outcomes of COP16, with the goal of strengthening the territorial rights of Afro-descendants in Latin America and the Caribbean.
 Leaders of Afro-descendant movements from across the region argue that territorial rights are key to fulfilling the goal of conserving the most biodiverse region of the planet and central to the reparations owed the 134 million Afro-descendant peoples in the region.

 The press briefing brought an end to an end an international conference that took place in Bogotá between June 11-14, where academic experts and civil society allies met with Afro-descendant political leaders and activists representing Afro-descendant peoples from Latin American and Caribbean countries are meeting, the culmination of a decades-long struggle to be recognized as rights holders, much as Indigenous Peoples are.